dannyrabiz/UpPair/README.md

 On its own a Venn diagram is satisfactory in displaying data; however, if the diagrams are related to one another and one wanted to compare them as to visualize a comparison between the groupings, they are essentially unhelpful both for visualizing absolute numbers and relative overlap ratios.
 UpPair plots allow you maintain all the data demonstrated in a Venn, while allowing you to orient each pairing in a way that compairing between them is simple and intuitive.
 The best part is that with our tool, you can create these plots with only 1 line of code and with straightforward easy to use cusomtizations.

+## Examples:
+- Examples could function as good strating points when created your own plot.
+Once your data is formatted properly, you can used the command used to create the figure that would best capture your data and adjust setting accordingly.
+- All examples show figures frmatted with Biomedical data.
+UpPair certainly is not limited to these use cases.
+- All data used for display was generated randomly and should not be used to infer any biological phenomena.

 ### Example 1: Basic Plot
 - Visualize the overlap of replicate samples from the same patient sequenced separaltey